TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 *   Upcoming Events
 *   News

+Wed, Oct 19, 2016 NTIA IoT Working Group - Austin TX

+NTIA will convene the first meeting of a multistakeholder process concerning patching and upgradability of the Internet of Things (IoT)  in Austin, Texas.
+IoT patching and upgradability was identified as an issue that required attention by commenters to NTIA's requests for comment related to IoT and cybersecurity.
+The goal of this process will be to develop a broad, shared definition or set of definitions around security upgradability for consumer IoT, as well as strategies for communicating the security features of IoT devices to consumers.

-Tue, Oct 18, 2016 Technology &.
-Standards Forum
+Thu, Oct 27, 2016 Security of Things Forum - Wash DC

-Join OTA and CTA in Austin, Texas, to learn, network and collaborate with industry experts as we discuss the latest consumer technologies and develop strategies for the future.
-There will be informative sessions, industry meetings and plenty of networking events.
-OTA Executive Director Craig Spiezle will be participating on several panels and plenary sessions addressing the IoT Trust Framework and Smart Home initiatives.
-More Information
+Register using the 50% off code, **"IOT-DC"** Join OTA at the Forum (SECoT 2016) is a high-impact day focused on the pre- eminent challenge of our time: securing the Internet of Things.
+The event brings together players from across industries with a stake in the future of the Internet of Things.
+More than 160 people attended our 2015 Security of Things Forum, 40 percent of them senior information technology professionals and 40 percent CxOs or other executives.

-Tue, Oct 18, 2016 SecureWorld St. Louis
+Thu, Oct 27, 2016 SecureWorld - San Jose

 Join OTA at SecureWorld Expo.
 Program includes over 60 sessions, keynotes, panel discussions &. breakouts.
 Earn 12-16 CPE credits and network with industry peers.
 OTA Members save $150 with code SEA1P for the full SecureWorld Plus pass and $100 off of the Conference pass using code SEA1.

-Tue, Oct 18, 2016 Security of Things - Smart Card Alliance

-Security and privacy are top priorities as the Internet of Things (IoT) creates an increasingly connected world—connected devices are expected to reach 21 billion by the year 2020.

-Wed, Oct 19, 2016 NTIA IoT Working Group - Austin TX
+Wed, Nov 9, 2016 SecureWorld Expo - Seattle

-NTIA will convene the first meeting of a multistakeholder process concerning patching and upgradability of the Internet of Things (IoT)  in Austin, Texas.
-IoT patching and upgradability was identified as an issue that required attention by commenters to NTIA's requests for comment related to IoT and cybersecurity.
-The goal of this process will be to develop a broad, shared definition or set of definitions around security upgradability for consumer IoT, as well as strategies for communicating the security features of IoT devices to consumers.
+Join OTA at SecureWorld Expo Seattle.
+OTA will be leading a session on vulnerability reporting and hosting member briefings.
+Program includes over 60 sessions, keynotes, panel discussions &. breakouts.
+Earn 12-16 CPE credits and network with industry peers.
+OTA Members discount codes!
+OTAP - $150 off SecureWorld Plus pass.
+OTA - $100 off Conference pass; OTAE - $30 off Open Session pass.

 More >>.